ZAWAJAN/Acapulco-Sensors/Cube/docs/01_Calibration.md

 	- The basic idea is that you should have stable measurements for each of the sensors - one directly from the sensor, and one from the reference sensor.
 4. **Repeat with other angles and environment setting:**
 	- ![Calibration setup rotated](Images/Cube_Calibration_07.png)
-	- Rotate the calibration bech by 15°.
+	- Rotate the calibration bench by 15°.
 	- Take and store measurements until you reach the 90° mark.
 	- repeat the whole process in a daylight room setting.
-5. **Exmaple Calibration csv structure:**
+5. **Example Calibration csv structure:**

 | Angle | Sensor Number (ID) | Sensor Reading |
 | ----- | ------------------ | -------------- |